surferjeff/blazor-compared/GoApp/CONCLUSIONS.md

 * kB: 222 < 309
 * longest content full paint (seconds): 2.36 < 2.78

+This application will be far easier to debug in production, because it uses human-readable requests and responses containing HTML.

 ## complaints

 Errors in templates are discovered at runtime, not compile time.